 - Sports coaches/personal trainers with an exercise science, physical education and/or biological sciences background

 |Paper title||Advanced Sports Nutrition|

-- An elective paper for PGCertHealSc, PGDipHealSc, MHealSc endorsed in Human Nutrition; may also be taken by other approved students.
+- An elective paper for PGCertHealSc, PGDipHealSc, MHealSc, and MAppSc endorsed in Human Nutrition; may also be taken by other approved students.

 - More information link